cryptosharks131/lndg/README.md

 ## Nginx Webserver
 If you would like to serve the dashboard at all times, it is recommended to setup a proper production webserver to host the site.
 A bash script has been included to help aide in the setup of a nginx webserver. `sudo bash nginx.sh`

+## Docker Installation
+1. Clone respository `git clone https://github.com/cryptosharks131/lndg.git`
+2. Change directory into the repo `cd lndg`
+3. Customize `docker-compose.yaml` if you like and then build/deploy your docker image: `docker-compose up -d`
+4. LNDg should now be available on port `8000`

 ## API Backend
 The following data can be accessed at the /api endpoint: `payments`, `invoices`, `forwards`, `channels`, and `rebalancer`